Barry Serafin (golf course architect)

-Barry Serafin is a golf course architect from New Albany, Ohio, working in Ohio and surrounding states.
+Barry Serafin is an American golf course architect from New Albany, Ohio, working in Ohio and surrounding states.
 Serafin has been designing courses since 1987.
-Of the several dozen courses he has designed, 10 have been listed in the Golf Digest list of "Places to Play".
+Of the several dozen courses he has designed, ten have been listed in the Golf Digest list of "Places to Play".

 Courses

 The Players Club at Foxfire in Columbus, to which he added nine holes, is rated among the 201 Best Places To Play in North America.
 Golf Digest also selected Serafin's New Albany Links course as one of its Top-10 Best New Affordable Public Golf Courses for 2001.

 Golf Digest's ratings of Ohio golf courses list 2 Serafin-designed courses (Chapel Hill in Mount Vernon, and The Links at Echo Springs in Johnstown) among 21 in the state with a rating of 4.5 stars out of 5.0, the highest in Ohio.
 There are also 4 Serafin-designed courses (Black Diamond in Millersburg, New Albany Links in New Albany, Reserve Run in Poland, and Foxfire in Lockbourne) among 61 in the state with a Golf Digest rating of 4.0 stars out of 5.0.

 Four of the 37 courses that BestCourses.com selected for their Best Golf Courses in America list of Ohio courses (out of 641 Ohio courses total) were designed by Serafin.

 Additionally, GolfWeek rates Black Diamond (Millersburg) as the 3rd-best public access course in the state of Ohio.